borekl/cvs-logwatcher/README.md

 Multiple rules can be specified in a `hostmatch` (make it a "ruleset"), though this is probably not very useful.
 At any rate, ruleset is considered a match when at least one rule is a match.
 In above example any device that doesn't start with "sw-london" or "sw-paris" is matched, but "sw-london-01" and 'sw-london-01" are exempt from this exclusion and are matched anyway.

 **`options`**
 Define list of options that should be used for the target.
-Following options are supported:
+Currently only one option is supported:

 * `normeol` this option will make the program to convert retrieved configurations to local end-of-line characters; this is recommended

 **`validate`**
 This specifies list of regular expressions that each must match at least once per configuration file.
-This can be used to defend against failed downloads.
+This can be used to reject failed or corrupted downloads.
 Try to use something that is guaranteed to appear at the end of the configuration.
 For example Cisco IOS configuration always has `end` as the last line, Nokia 7750SR has final line that starts with `# Finished`, etc. This is highly recommended.

 **`validrange`**
 This specifies exactly two regular expressions that define the first and last line of the configuration.
 The lines outside of this range are discarded.
 This allows one to get rid of the junk that is caused by recording the whole session with the device.